kebishaa/a-b-hypothesis-for-ad-campaign-peformance-measurement/documents/task1_1.md

 - Exposed and Control

 1. Exposed - contains users who are shown the smart ad.
-2. Control - contains user who are shown the dumy add.
+2. Control - contains user who are shown the dumy ad.

 - How to target the users?
   - You can target your A/B tests to users based on specific behavior, attribute, or event.